ess-dmsc-dram/documents/investigations/Possible_Instrument_View_Improvements.md

-# Investigation of Possible Instrument 2.0 Effects on Instrument View Performance.
+# Investigation of Performance Bottlenecks in the Instrument View.
-This document outlines areas in which the performance of the instrument view may benefit from the introduction of the new Instrument 2.0 caching layers.
+This document outlines the performance bottlenecks in the instrument view loading which are a direct result of Instrument 1.0 geometry access.
 Tests were carried out using the Microsoft Visual Studio debugger and profiling tools in conjunction with `Callgrind` on Linux which provided information on which Instrument 1.0 methods are most heavily used when interacting with the instrument view.
 The instrumentation was taken for the duration of the creation of the `InstrumentWidget`.

 ## Findings
 The following report contains results in terms of percentage inclusive time during the loading of an empty GEM instrument in the instrument view:

 - 34% of time is spent doing dynamic casts in several places: